 18. E-mail Campaigns.
 The following are only applicable to the extent this Agreement or an IO subject to this Agreement applies to e-mail campaigns:

-b) If specified in the IO, Company will send e-mails containing advertisements to end users to which Company has obtained rights (either directly or through a third party list provider) to provide information about products or services from companies represented by Optimal Fusion.
-E-mails shall be sent on the times and dates chosen by Optimal Fusion.
-Company may not make changes to the content of the emails or subject lines without express written consent by Optimal Fusion.
+b) If specified in the IO, Company will send e-mails containing advertisements to end users to which Company has obtained rights (either directly or through a third party list provider) to provide information about products or services from companies represented by Fuze360.
+E-mails shall be sent on the times and dates chosen by Fuze360.
+Company may not make changes to the content of the emails or subject lines without express written consent by Fuze360.

 c) Company shall only be paid for e-mails actually received within the time parameters set forth in the IO, with no payment for e-mails "mailed" or "sent" or which are otherwise outside of the time and/or date parameters of the IO.